danielwerner-dev/adp-test-danielwerner/README.md

 - Explain how you would handle an alternative scenario where the application has a high number of submitted task requests, and occasionally, on demanding situations. the interview.adpeai.com API can respond with a 429 (Too Many requests).

+My approach:

+- I would implement a rate-limiting mechanism in the application to prevent overwhelming the API with too many requests.
+This can be done by keeping track of the number of requests made to the API within a certain time window and delaying or rejecting new requests if the limit is exceeded.
+We can choose between Leaky Bucket and Token Bucket, both have pros and cons
+- Thus, I'll choose TOKEN BUCKET because memory usage is minimal and if the bucket is full, tokens are discarded.
+- I'm not choosing LEAK BUCKET because may result in slowness for users (affecting application UI/UX), because requests are being throttled
+- Additionally, I would implement a retry mechanism to handle the 429 errors, helping to prevent the application from overwhelming the API with too many requests in a short period of time.